 - 1. Use appropriate software applications for the creation, correction, retouching and manipulation of digital images. - 2.
-Use the elements and principles of design to create pixel-based artwork. - 3.
-Demonstrate an understanding of digital painting. - 4.
-Develop a personal methodology for constructing and organizing a workable document that reflects effective source management. - 5.
+Assemble digital images to create panoramic and high dynamic-range images. - 3.
+Capture and import digital images from a digital camera and perform digitization functions with a scanner. - 4.
+Manipulate a photographic image to create a seamless tileable image for use in texturing. - 5.
 Demonstrate professionalism in the classroom.